yuhengen/TGC9-Proj2-PokeLegends-vue/README.md

 ---

 # Developing Page Structure and Organize Interactions (SKELETON)
 Most important features of Pokémon Legends are featured first.
-We want our players to play our game and at the same time know more about Pokémon Legends, so the PLAY button is the first thing they see upon entering the site with more information regarding the game.
+We want our players to play our game and at the same time know more about Pokémon Legends, so the PLAY button is the first thing they see upon entering the site with more information regarding the game on the same page.

 ## Wireframes